 III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
 (Core)

-III.A.1.b) Prerequisite education for entry into a pediatric pulmonology program must include the satisfactory completion of a pediatrics or combined internal medicine-pediatrics residency program that satisfies the requirements listed in III.A.1.
+III.A.1.b) Prior to appointment in the programs, fellows should have completed a residency program that satisfies III.A.1.
 (Core)